-Does your place has the best beer and cider team in the country?
+Does your place have the best beer and cider team in the country?
 Prove it!

 Imbibe Live is launching The Tapsters competition in partnership with Sharp’s Brewery, The Beer & Cider Academy and the Association of Licensed Multiple Retailers.
 The contest champions the guys around the country who not only know their beers and ciders, but also understand how to look after them, and most importantly, how to serve and sell them.

 ‘Wine and cocktails often take centre stage on bar menus, but now we’re hoping bragging rights for the best bartenders is extended to beer buffs,’ says Imbibe Live’s Beer Ambassador, Mitch Adams, of Borough Wines & Beers.